project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 Building a Component Controller
 ===============================

-The Controller is a unique component that independantly orchestrates the components registered to it.
+The Controller is a unique component that independently orchestrates the components registered to it.
 It executes the components Domain Contract and not its code.
 Domain Contracts belonging to a Controller should be in the same path location as the Controllers Domain Contract.
 The Controller executes the registered Controllers Domain Contracts in accordance to the instructions given to it when the ``run_components`` is executed.
-The Controller orchestrates how those components should run with the components being independant in their actions and therefore a separation of concerns.
+The Controller orchestrates how those components should run with the components being independent in their actions and therefore a separation of concerns.
 With Controller you do not need to give it a name as this is assumed in each folder containing Domain Contracts for this set of components, known as a Domain Contract Cluster.
-This allows us the entry point to interogate the Controller and its components.
+This allows us the entry point to integrate the Controller and its components.

 Setting Up
 ----------